coderiders22/Minor-Project-PEC-Chd/README.md

 ### Meet Our Developers
 Our dedicated team is responsible for building and enhancing the VYC Verification Platform.

-- **Manav Rai**: Frontend Developer
+1. **Manav Rai** – Frontend Web Developer
+   - Responsible for designing and developing the user interface for the web application.

-- **Vishwas Kisaniya**: Backend Developer & Model Integration
+2. **Vishwas Kisaniya** – Model Integration
+   - Integrated the deep learning model into the web application, ensuring smooth communication between the backend and frontend.

+3. **Jashanpreet Singh Salh** – Model Development
-- **Jashanpreet Salh**: Developed the deep learning-based model for automating the detection and classification of six common respiratory diseases using lung auscultation sounds.
+   - Developed the deep learning models to classify respiratory diseases based on lung auscultation sounds.

+4. **Pranshu Chauhan** – Model Development
-- **Pranshu Chauhan**: Co-developed the deep learning model, focusing on optimizing the classification accuracy and ensuring robust disease detection using audio data.
+   - Worked on the deep learning models, focusing on data preprocessing, model training, and optimization.

+---
 ## Login and Signup Pages

 ### **Signup Page**